 Hong Kong Accounting Standards (HKAS)

-As the name suggests, Hong Kong Accounting Standards are a framework of rules governing how financial transactions are handled in the country.
-The Financial Reporting Standards (FRS) framework is applicable in Hong Kong since January 2005 under the International Accounting Standards Board (IASB).
+As the name suggests, Hong Kong Accounting Standards (HKAS) are a framework of rules governing how financial transactions are handled in the country.
+The Financial Reporting Standards (FRS) framework is applicable in Hong Kong since January 2005 under the International Accoutning Standards (IASB).
 The FRS is based on the International Financial Reporting Standards model.

 Hong Kong accounting standards are also known as the Hong Kong Financial Reporting Standards (HKFRS).
 These standards serve as fundamental principles that define the meaning for the most common accounting terms.
 HKFRS includes Hong Kong Financial Reporting Standards and Hong Kong Accounting Standards.